Skip to content

 • Provide explicit guidance in your Acceptable Use Policy

-• Require proactive training on the risks associated with GAI tool use
+• Require proactive training on the risks associated with GenAI tool use

 • Let employees know where they can go for assistance on proper use and how to report improper use